Other Worship Music, Part 2

 "Now, as You Leave This Assembly of Lovers" is a biblically based closing or sending-out hymn.

 "Persistent Love, Enduring Hope" is a hymn text inspired by Philippians 3:11-14 and best sung to Amazing Grace.
-A video should be available soon.

 "A Prayer (after Jesus)" was inspired by the Lord's Prayer but uses more broadly accessible, non-creedal language.

 "Rooted and Grounded in Love" is a Gospel-style affirmation of faith and our call during times of challenge.
-A quite different version can be found on the YouTube videos page.

 "So Great a Cloud of Witnesses" re-envisions Hebrews 11 and 12 with a social justice focus.